stelligent/cloudformation_templates/labs/polly/README.md

 Using Amazon Polly to create an audio version of a blog post.

+# Step 1 - Copy display text from website
+Manual: Copy text from website

+# Step 2 - Commit to GitHub
+Commit to text file in github

+# Step 3 - CloudFormation Template
+CloudFormation of S3 bucket for storage, IAM Roles, Cloudwatch event notifications, Codebuild, Codepipeline, SNS

+# Step 4 - Deployment Pipeline
+Pipeline
+Source: Github

+Build: CodeBuild
+Copies file from Codepipeline input artifact to S3
+Run Amazon Polly commands and store Output in S3

+One Time: update Html with audio tag that points to location in S3

+# Other Ideas
 1. Manually create an Amazon S3 bucket
 1. Manually create an Amazon Text-to-Speech MP3 and synthesize to Amazon S3
 1. Make the MP3 public